junxit/us-congress-bills-114/bill.md

 ## § 4.
 Duties of the Commission

 - **(a)** *Study of data* The Commission shall conduct a comprehensive study of the data inventory, data infrastructure, and statistical protocols related to Federal policymaking and the agencies responsible for maintaining that data to—
-  - **(1)** determine the optimal arrangement for which administrative data on Federal programs and tax expenditures and related data series may be integrated and made available to facilitate program evaluation, continuous improvement, policy-relevant research, and cost-benefit analyses by qualified researchers and institutions;
+  - **(1)** determine the optimal arrangement for which administrative data on Federal programs and tax expenditures, survey data, and related statistical data series may be integrated and made available to facilitate program evaluation, continuous improvement, policy-relevant research, and cost-benefit analyses by qualified researchers and institutions;
-  - **(2)** make recommendations on how data infrastructure and protocols should be modified to best fulfill the objectives identified in paragraph (1); and
+  - **(2)** make recommendations on how data infrastructure and statistical protocols should be modified to best fulfill the objectives identified in paragraph (1); and
   - **(3)** make recommendations on how best to incorporate outcomes measurement, institutionalize randomized controlled trials, and rigorous impact analysis into program design.
 - **(b)** *Clearinghouse* In undertaking the study required by subsection (a), the Commission shall consider whether a clearinghouse for program and survey data should be established and how to create such a clearinghouse.
 The Commission shall evaluate—
-  - **(1)** what administrative data are relevant for program evaluation and Federal policy-making and should be included in a potential clearinghouse;
+  - **(1)** what administrative data and survey data are relevant for program evaluation and Federal policy-making and should be included in a potential clearinghouse;
   - **(2)** which survey data the administrative data identified in paragraph (1) may be linked to, in addition to linkages across administrative data series;
   - **(3)** what are the legal and administrative barriers to including or linking these data series;
   - **(4)** what data-sharing infrastructure should be used to facilitate data merging and access for research purposes;